 Did You Know?

-, a close friend of director Donald Cammell
+, Donald Cammell

 The Detective says to Paul that they know of four people who have bought tires with tracks matching those at a murder scene and Paul is one of them.
 Paul then asks "What about those other four?" when he should say "What about those other three?"
 See more